TitaniumSrc/TitaniumSrc/tools/README.txt

 'crc':

-    A tool to print the output of PlatinumSrc's CRC functions.
+    A tool to print the output of TitaniumSrc's CRC functions.

     1. Enter the 'crc' folder.
     2. Run 'make'.
     3. Run the 'crc' executable with input provided through stdin and/or arguments.

-'gtksourceview':

-    GtkSourceView syntax highlighting specs.

-    1. Copy or link the .lang files into 'gtksourceview-4/language-specs/' in `/usr/share/` or '~/.local/share/'.

 'platinum':